Blessed Home For Seniors III in Elk Grove, CA

 Pros

-• pro The staff treat him with patience, respect, and genuine kindness every single day.
+• pro The staff treat the resident with patience, respect, and genuine kindness every day.

-• pro They take the time to understand what makes him different from others.
+• pro They take the time to understand what makes him different, keep him safe, and help him feel comfortable.

 • pro The environment is warm, clean, and welcoming.